graezykev/mono-repo/README.md

 +       value: '{color.accent.blue.subtler}',
 +       type: 'color'
 +     },
-+     'subtlest': { // a more lighter and more transparent one for the [disabled] state
++     'blur': { // a more lighter and more transparent one for the [disabled] state
 +       value: tinycolor(tokens.color.accent.blue['subtlest'].value).setAlpha(0.7).toHex8String(),
 +       type: 'color'
 +     },